0xAtelerix/docs/technology/design-considerations.md

 ## No bottlenecks

+While leaderless consensus reduces network overhead, improves decentralization, and avoids delays caused by leader failures, it may incur slightly higher latency (~80-100 ms) than leader-based alternatives.

+The alternative, leader-based consensus can offer marginally lower latency but centralizes data updates and risks delay during leader failure or rotation.

+The decision to leverage a leaderless consensus again hinged on Pelagos's prioritization for decentralization and resilience.
 In leader‑based consensus models (e.g., Tendermint, Solana, Aptos), the leader can become the performance bottleneck, and targeted attacks on a leader can threaten liveness.
 Pelagos adopts a leaderless, Lachesis‑inspired DAG approach to:

 - Avoid single points of failure
 - Increase stability under validator churn or targeted disruption
 - Let any validator initiate and process transactions, enhancing censorship resistance

-### Trade-off: Leaderless consensus vs leader-based consensus

-Leaderless consensus reduces network overhead, improves decentralization, and avoids delays caused by leader failures.
-However, it may incur slightly higher latency (~80-100 ms) than leader-based alternatives.

-Leader-based consensus can offer marginally lower latency but centralizes data updates and risks delay during leader failure or rotation.
-Again, Pelagos's design prioritizes decentralization and resilience without significantly sacrificing latency by choosing leaderless DAG sequencing.

 ## Instant finality and low latency

+Pelagos' choice leaderless DAG sequencing offers both decentralization and resilience without significantly sacrificing latency.
 The DAG achieves sequencing latency in the range of 250-450 ms, with deterministic, instant finality &mdash; crucial for reactive and cross‑chain contract logic.

 Contributing factors include: